 Tēnā koutou katoa, haere mai, nau mai

-She is an intuitive healer, utilising tools of yoga, ayurveda, reiki, energy healing, reflexology and traditional Māori healing in her work.
+She is an intuitive healer, utilising tools of yoga, massage, ayurveda, reiki, energy healing, reflexology and traditional Māori healing in her work.

 She believes that our bodies are self healing, that the healers role is to support and calm the nervous system, to recognise where there is holding in the body, to help release that holding, and to facilitate the release of energetic blocks to allow the free flow of prana/mauri/life force energy throughout the body.